 An aromatic blend of dried Provençal herbs and spices, originating from the Provence region of Southern France, it is most commonly associated with French cuisine.

-Traditionally lavender was not included in the mix.
+Traditionally, lavender was not included in the mix.
 It is usually contained in the blends sold in North America, influenced by Julia Child.
 If the floral taste is too strong, try roasting the lavender before adding in to the mix.
 This mellows out the high floral notes.

 Ways to use Herbs de Provence

-• add to soups, stews and braises
+- Add to soups, stews, and braises

-• sprinkle over scalloped potatoes
+- Sprinkle over scalloped potatoes

-• add to salad dressings
+- Add to salads or salad dressings

 Have fun playing with this blend.
 Let us know your perfect Herbs de Provence mixture!